Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: Acknowledgments.

 \section{Acknowledgments.}

-We would like to thank Pierluca Carenza, William DeRocco, Luis Labarga, Daniel Naredo, Mario Reig and Javi Serra for useful discussions and comments.
+We would like to thank Pierluca Carenza, William DeRocco, Luis Labarga, Gabriel Martínez-Pinedo, Daniel Naredo Tuero, Mario Reig and Javi Serra for useful discussions and comments.
+We also thank Nick Houston for details on the limits from SNO.
 We acknowledge support from the Comunidad Autónoma de Madrid and Universidad Autónoma de Madrid under grant SI2/PBG/2020-00005, and by the Spanish Agencia Estatal de Investigaci\'on through the grants PID2021-125331NB-I00 and CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 DGC also acknowledges support from the Spanish Ministerio de Ciencia e Innovaci\'on under grant CNS2022-135702.
-The work of MC is also supported by the Spanish Research Agency (Agencia Estatal de Investigación) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.